richytong/functionalthreading/README.md

 ### tforeach(argument, function)
 ### tforeach(function)
-Execute a callback concurrently for each element of an list or tuple.
+Execute a callback concurrently for each element of a list or tuple.

 A callback is a function that does not necessarily specify a value or return.
 Each callback invocation happens in a separate thread.